saawezali/youtube-trends-analyser/CONTRIBUTING.md

 - **GitHub Discussions**: For questions and general discussion
 - **Documentation**: Check README.md and code comments

-## 📜 Code of Conduct

-### Our Pledge
-We are committed to making participation in this project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-### Our Standards
-- **Be respectful** and inclusive
-- **Be constructive** in feedback
-- **Focus on the code**, not the person
-- **Help others learn** and grow
-- **Be patient** with newcomers

-### Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers.
-All complaints will be reviewed and investigated promptly and fairly.

 ---

 Thank you for contributing to the YouTube Analytics Dashboard!
-Your contributions help make this tool better for everyone. 🚀
+Your contributions help make this tool better for everyone.